Tommy Pham: Pittsburgh Pirates

 On February 16, 2025, Pham signed a one-year, $4 million contract with the Pittsburgh Pirates.
 It was his eighth team in three years.

-On April 23, in a game against the LA Angels in Anaheim, as Pham and a fan both reached for a ball in foul territory near the left field wall the fan's glove brushed against Pham's back.
+On April 23, in a game against the Los Angeles Angels, as Pham and a fan both reached for a ball in foul territory near the left field wall the fan's glove brushed against Pham's back.
 Pham turned and glared at the fan, before he threw the ball in to the infield.
 Pham then turned toward the fan, and made an obscene hand-jerking motion towards him.
 The Los Angeles Times reported: "Pham then motioned for the heckler to come onto the field, where presumably he would address the spat once and for all, man to man."
 He was suspended for one game, and fined $10,000, for inappropriate actions towards fans.

-On April 26, 2025, Pham doubled for his 1,000th career hit in a game against the Los Angeles Dodgers.
+On April 26, Pham doubled for his 1,000th career hit in a game against the Los Angeles Dodgers.
+Pham made 120 appearances for the Pirates, batting .245/.330/.370 with 10 home runs, 52 RBI, and five stolen bases.

+New York Mets (second stint)

+On March 26, 2026, Pham signed a minor league contract with the New York Mets; he was subsequently assigned to the Triple–A Syracuse Mets.
+On April 13, the Mets selected Pham's contract, adding him to their active roster.
+In nine appearances for New York, he went 0-for-13 with seven strikeouts and one walk.
+On April 27, Pham was designated for assignment by the Mets following the signing of Austin Slater.
+He elected free agency after clearing waivers on April 29.

+Baltimore Orioles

+On May 16, 2026, Pham signed a minor league contract with the Baltimore Orioles organization.
+In 16 appearances for the Triple-A Norfolk Tides, he batted .197/.286/.410 with four home runs and 11 RBI; he also played in one game for the rookie-level Florida Complex League Orioles.
+On June 11, Pham exercised the opt-out clause in his contract, and he was granted his release by the team the following day.

+Philadelphia Phillies

+On June 27, 2026, Pham signed a minor league contract with the Philadelphia Phillies.
+Pham made 44 appearances for the Triple–A Lehigh Valley IronPigs, slashing .250/.381/.391 with three home runs and 25 RBI; he also played in two games for the rookie–level Florida Complex League Phillies.

+Chicago White Sox (second stint)

+On August 31, 2026, Pham was traded to the Chicago White Sox.
+The next day, the White Sox selected Pham's contract after rosters expanded.